U. S. 7th Armored Division Association

 Pvt.
 John F. Delaney Field

 Pvt.
-John Delaney of the 440th Armored Field Artillery Battalion was killed in action at or near Ballancourt, France (see the Ballancourt monument above).
+John Delaney of the 440th Armored Field Artillery Battalion was killed 23 August 1944 by counter-battery artillery fire just west of Farcy (by Dammarie-les-Lys SW of Melun), which is about 12 miles from Ballancourt. (see the Ballancourt monument above).
 This baseball field of the 106th Reinforcment Battalion was dedicated to his memory.

 Inscription on Sign over Entrance: